 There are so many different combinations floating around the internet.
 It’s so much fun to see people getting creative with these delicious treats.

 My recipe uses sunflower seed butter and ground sunflower seeds.
-Grinding the seeds really provides texture and a crunch factor similar to that found in nuts.
+Grinding the seeds really provides texture and crunch.

 I also added raw cacao powder, which in its natural form, is a great source of iron and magnesium.
 Plus, you have all the benefits of chocolate without the guilt.

-For an added burst of color, roll them with freeze dried raspberries and shredded coconut.
-If you can’t find freeze dried raspberries, more cacao powder or coconut flakes are nice options too.
+For an added burst of color, roll them with freeze dried raspberries and unsweetened shredded coconut.
+If you can’t find freeze dried raspberries, more cacao powder or shredded coconut are nice options too.
 If you want to be really decadent, dip them in melted dark chocolate.

-When I make a batch, I keep them in the freezer so that I can pop them into my kids snack boxes.
+When I make a batch, I store them in the freezer so that I can pop them into my kids snack boxes.
 By lunchtime, you can bet that they will be devoured.